src-its/ca-web/content/virtual-ubuntu.md

 ----

-Your Ubuntu Server virtual machine loads up by borrowing the resources of your host operating system and storing your virtual machine on a specific space on your host system's hard disk.
+Your Ubuntu Server virtual machine loads by borrowing the resources of your host operating system and storing your virtual machine on a specific space on your host system's hard disk.

 ----